 The framework is designed to help you deliver financial education flexibly across your curriculum.
 It is not intended to be used rigidly.
 Placing the age ranges side by side shows progression from 3-11 years.
 However, you may need to draw on ideas from other ages depending on the needs of your pupils.
-There is also a Secondary Planning Framework available which has been designed in exactly the same way as this primary version and is used in very similar ways in secondary schools.
+There is also an 11-19 Planning Framework which has been designed in exactly the same way as this 3-11 framework, and is used in very similar ways with young people age 11 upwards.

-Our vision is to support schools with embedding high quality financial education into their teaching and learning, thereby making a positive change to children and young people in a sustainable way.
+Our vision is to support schools with embedding high-quality financial education into their teaching and learning, thereby making a positive change to children and young people in a sustainable way.